 Rodents are the most common household pests.
 They can be found in attics, basements, and crawl spaces.
-Rodents can cause structural damage to your home, as well as transmit disease to humans (and pets).
+Rodents can cause structural damage to your home and transmit disease to humans (and pets).

 Rodent control is difficult because they are prolific breeders with high reproductive rates.
 It’s also important to remember that rodents require food every day.
 Suppose you remove their food sources by sealing off walls or floors with caulk or other materials that repel them from getting there in the first place.
-In that case, they will seek out more easily accessible areas inside your home where they can continue living comfortably without worrying about being exposed outside the house at all times!
+In that case, they will seek out more easily accessible areas inside your home where they can continue living comfortably without worrying about being constantly exposed outside the house!

-If you want help dealing with these pesky critters on your property, contact us today – we’ve been providing pest control services since 1971, so we know how best to handle any situation when it comes down!
+If you want help to deal with these pesky critters on your property, contact us today – we’ve been providing pest control services since 1971, so we know how best to handle any situation when it comes down!

 Stink bugs are a common pest in the United States.
 They’re attracted to light and can be destructive if they infest your home or garage.
 Like other insects, stink bugs have an exoskeleton made of chitin that protects their bodies from damage inside your home.